Let’s talk about dementia and take action

-Our aim is to improve communication between people with dementia, professionals and non-professionals with the aid of different engagement methods and activities.
-In our experience just small changes to the care provided can be of great benefit to the person with dementia and their family members quality of life and wellbeing.
-How will we do this: We can design a training programme that suits you and/or your organisation’s needs or we can deliver our prepared training programmes and workshops.
+We raise awareness of dementia, encourage communication between professionals and support people living with dementia and family carers get their voice’s heard.
+In our experience even just small changes to the environments can be of great benefit to people affected by dementia quality of life and well-being.
+How will we do this: we offer training programmes and workshops designed with people affected by dementia.
+We can also tailor a training programme that suits you and/or your organisation’s needs.
 We provide one-to-one Carers/Family information sessions.
-Dementia Dialogue uses a creative approach to dementia care, meaning looking beyond solely providing task orientated care instead being person and relationship centred.
+Dementia Dialogue’s work is person and relationship centred.

 Our Training Programmes